What is differential geometry: curves and surfaces: Shortest paths are geodesics

 \section{Shortest paths are geodesics}

-\begin{thm}{Proposition} Let $\Sigma$ be a smooth regular surface.
-Then any shortest path $\gamma$ in $\Sigma$ parametrized proportional to its arc-length is a geodesic in $\Sigma$.
+\begin{thm}{Proposition} Let $\Sigma$ be a smooth surface.
+Then any shortest path $\gamma$ in $\Sigma$ parametrized proportionally to its arc-length is a geodesic in~$\Sigma$.
 In particular, $\gamma$ is a smooth curve.

-A partial converse to the first statement also holds: a sufficiently short arc of any geodesic is a shortest path.
-More precisely, any point $p$ in $\Sigma$ has a neighborhood $U$ such that any geodesic that lies entirely in $U$ is a shortest path. \end{thm}
+A local converse also holds: any point $p$ in $\Sigma$ has a neighborhood $U$ such that any geodesic that lies entirely in $U$ is a shortest path. \end{thm}

-As one can see from the following exercise, a geodesics might fail to be a shortest path.
-A geodesic that is also a shortest path is called a \emph{minimizing geodesic}.
+In particular, a sufficiently short arc of any geodesic is a shortest path.
+A geodesic that is also a shortest path is called \emph{minimizing}.
+As one can see from the following exercise, geodesics might fail to be minimizing.

 \begin{thm}{Exercise} Let $\Sigma$ be the cylindrical surface described by the equation $x^2\z+y^2=1$.
-Show that the helix $\gamma\:[0,2\cdot\pi]\to \Sigma$ defined by $\gamma(t)\z=(\cos t,\sin t, t)$ is a geodesic, but not a shortest path on $\Sigma$. \end{thm}
+Show that the helix $\gamma\:[0,2\cdot\pi]\to \Sigma$ defined by $\gamma(t)\z\df(\cos t,\sin t, t)$ is a geodesic, but not a shortest path on~$\Sigma$. \end{thm}